gamemann/Stat/README.md

 --interval => Use this interval (in microseconds) instead of one second.
 ```

-**Note** - If you want to receive another counter such as outgoing (TX) bytes, you can set the file to pull the count from with the `-p` (or `--path`) flag.
+**Note** - If you want to receive another counter such as outgoing (TX) packets, you can set the file to pull the count from with the `-p` (or `--path`) flag.
 For example:

 ```
-./stat --convert "mbps" --path /sys/class/net/ens18/statistics/tx_bytes
+stat --convert "mbps" --path /sys/class/net/ens18/statistics/tx_packets
 ```

 ## Credits